Pseudomode approach to Fano effect in dissipative cavity quantum electrodynamics: Summary

 The present work has clarified the non-Markovian origin of the Fano effect encoded in the spectral function, within the pseudomode approach and Fano diagonalization.
 This provides a foundation for investigating how additional non-Markovian features influence Fano interference in open quantum systems.
+In the present work, the analysis is performed in the single-excitation sector and assumes that the atom--environment and atom--cavity interactions are well described within the rotating-wave approximation.
+Recent developments in Markovian embedding approaches beyond the single-excitation regime \cite{lambert2019modelling,pleasance2020generalized,pleasance2021pseudomode,menczel2024nonhermitian,PhysRevB.110.195148,huang2026coupled} suggest that the connection between Fano interference and structured non-Markovian environments identified here may persist more generally.
+Nevertheless, a rigorous extension remains an important future problem.
+Furthermore, in the ultrastrong-coupling regime, counter-rotating terms and high-frequency spectral tails may significantly affect the effective dynamics.
+Extending the present framework to such regimes is also left for future work.